-- 1 Articles of Association of Check Point Software Technologies Ltd. (1) - 2.1 Description of the rights of each class of securities registered under Section 12 of the Securities Exchange Act of 1934 (2) - 4.1 Form of Director Insurance, Indemnification and Exculpation Agreement between Check Point Software Technologies Ltd. and its directors (3) - 4.2 Check Point Software Technologies Ltd. 2005 Israel Equity Incentive Plan (4) - 4.3 Check Point Software Technologies Ltd. 2005 United States Equity Incentive Plan (5) - 4.4 Check Point Software Technologies Ltd. Employee Stock Purchase Plan, as Amended and Restated (6) - 4.5 Check Point Software Technologies Ltd. Employee Stock Purchase Plan (Non-U.S. Employees) (7) - 4.6 A translation of an agreement between Tzlil Ad Ltd. and Check Point Software Technologies Ltd., for the purchase of the leasing rights of a building in Tel Aviv, Israel, dated as of March 19, 2006 (8) - 4.7 Amendment to Check Point Software Technologies Ltd. 2005 Israel Equity Incentive Plan, dated January 22, 2014 (9) - 4.8 Amendment to Check Point Software Technologies Ltd. 2005 United States Equity Incentive Plan, dated January 22, 2014 (10) - 4.9 Amendment No. 2 to Check Point Software Technologies Ltd. 2005 Israel Equity Incentive Plan, dated July 18, 2018 (11) - 4.10 Amendment No. 2 to Check Point Software Technologies Ltd. 2005 United States Equity Incentive Plan, dated July 18, 2018 (12) - 4.11 Amendment No. 3 to Check Point Software Technologies Ltd. 2005 Israel Equity Incentive Plan, dated August 3, 2020 - 4.12 Amendment No. 3 to Check Point Software Technologies Ltd. 2005 United States Equity Incentive Plan, dated August 3, 2020
+- 1 Articles of Association of Check Point Software Technologies Ltd. (1) - 2.1 Description of the rights of each class of securities registered under Section 12 of the Securities Exchange Act of 1934 (2) - 4.1 Form of Director Insurance, Indemnification and Exculpation Agreement between Check Point Software Technologies Ltd. and its directors (3) - 4.2 Check Point Software Technologies Ltd. 2005 Israel Equity Incentive Plan, as amended - 4.3 Check Point Software Technologies Ltd. 2005 United States Equity Incentive Plan, as amended - 4.4 Check Point Software Technologies Ltd. Employee Stock Purchase Plan, as Amended and Restated (4) - 4.5 Check Point Software Technologies Ltd. Employee Stock Purchase Plan (Non-U.S. Employees) (5) - 4.6 A translation of an agreement between Tzlil Ad Ltd. and Check Point Software Technologies Ltd., for the purchase of the leasing rights of a building in Tel Aviv, Israel, dated as of March 19, 2006 (6)

-- 4.13 Dome9 Security Ltd. 2011 Share Option Plan and the 2016 Equity Incentive Subplan (13) - 4.14 Check Point Software Technologies Ltd. Executive Compensation Plan (14) - 8 List of subsidiaries (15) - 12.1 Certification of the Chief Executive Officer pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certification of the Chief Financial Officer pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+- 4.7 Dome9 Security Ltd. 2011 Share Option Plan and the 2016 Equity Incentive Subplan (7) - 4.8 Check Point Software Technologies Ltd. Executive Compensation Plan (8) - 8 List of subsidiaries (9) - 12.1 Certification of the Chief Executive Officer pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certification of the Chief Financial Officer pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350 - 13.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 - 15 Consent of Kost, Forer, Gabbay & Kasierer, a Member of EY Global - Inline XBRL (Extensible Business Reporting Language) The following materials from Check Point Software Technologies Ltd.'s Annual Report on Form 20-F for the fiscal year-ended December 31, 2020, formatted in Inline XBRL: - (i) Consolidated Statements of Operations, (ii) Consolidated Balance Sheets, (iii) Consolidated Statements of Shareholders' Equity/(Deficit) and Comprehensive Income/(Loss) (iv) Consolidated Statements of Cash Flows, (v) Notes to the Consolidated Financial Statements, (vi) Schedule II Valuation and Qualifying Accounts and Reserves, and (vii) Cover Page - 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) - (1) Incorporated by reference to Exhibit 1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (2) Incorporated by reference to Exhibit 2.1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2019. - (3) Incorporated by reference to Exhibit 4.1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (4) Incorporated by reference to Exhibit 4.7 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (5) Incorporated by reference to Exhibit 4.8 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (6) Incorporated by reference to Exhibit 4.1 of Check Point's Registration Statement on Form S-8 (No. 333-207355) filed with the Securities and Exchange Commission on October 8, 2015. - (7) Incorporated by reference to Exhibit 4.5 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2017. - (8) Incorporated by reference to Exhibit 4.11 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2006. - (9) Incorporated by reference to Exhibit 4.7 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2013. - (10) Incorporated by reference to Exhibit 4.8 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2013. - (11) Incorporated by reference to Exhibit 4.9 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2018. - (12) Incorporated by reference to Exhibit 4.10 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2018. - (13) Incorporated by reference to Exhibit 4.2 of Check Point's Registration Statement on Form S-8 (No. 333-228075) filed with the Securities and Exchange Commission on October 31, 2018. - (14) Incorporated by reference to Annex A of Check Point's Report on Form 6-K filed with the Securities and Exchange Commission on May 16, 2019. - (15) Incorporated by reference to "Item 4 Information on Check Point Organizational Structure" in this Annual Report on Form 20-F.
+Section 1350 - 15 Consent of Kost, Forer, Gabbay & Kasierer, a Member of EY Global - Inline XBRL (Extensible Business Reporting Language) The following materials from Check Point Software Technologies Ltd.'s Annual Report on Form 20-F for the fiscal year-ended December 31, 2020, formatted in Inline XBRL: - (i) Consolidated Statements of Operations, (ii) Consolidated Balance Sheets, (iii) Consolidated Statements of Shareholders' Equity/(Deficit) and Comprehensive Income/(Loss) (iv) Consolidated Statements of Cash Flows, (v) Notes to the Consolidated Financial Statements, (vi) Schedule II Valuation and Qualifying Accounts and Reserves, and (vii) Cover Page - 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) - (1) Incorporated by reference to Exhibit 1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (2) Incorporated by reference to Exhibit 2.1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2019. - (3) Incorporated by reference to Exhibit 4.1 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2005. - (4) Incorporated by reference to Exhibit 4.1 of Check Point's Registration Statement on Form S-8 (No. 333-207355) filed with the Securities and Exchange Commission on October 8, 2015. - (5) Incorporated by reference to Exhibit 4.5 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2017. - (6) Incorporated by reference to Exhibit 4.11 of Check Point's Annual Report on Form 20-F for the year ended December 31, 2006. - (7) Incorporated by reference to Exhibit 4.2 of Check Point's Registration Statement on Form S-8 (No. 333-228075) filed with the Securities and Exchange Commission on October 31, 2018. - (8) Incorporated by reference to Annex A of Check Point's Report on Form 6-K filed with the Securities and Exchange Commission on May 16, 2019. - (9) Incorporated by reference to "Item 4 Information on Check Point Organizational Structure" in this Annual Report on Form 20-F.